Projects, Multiple Viewpoints and Enacting Positive Change

-Individual Senior Expeditions
+Individual Senior Projects

 Field Studies, Experts and Service

-Learning Expeditions embed and integrate field studies, experts and service learning into a larger curriculum unit.
+Real World Projects embed and integrate field studies, experts and service learning into a larger curriculum unit.
 Beyond the classroom walls, students engage in acts of service, locally, nationally and globally.
 During field studies, they collaborate with local organizations, engage with relevant experts and contribute to their community through entrepreneurship and volunteerism.
 By giving and intentionally directing their efforts, intellect and resources to where it can benefit the greater good, students become active citizens in their communities.
 Advisors and teachers guide students through this process during their school career, which culminates with a Senior Project.